Camden Road railway station

-Camden Road railway station in the London Borough of Camden, north London, is operated by London Overground.
-It is on the North London line and in Travelcard Zone 2.
+Camden Road is a station on the Mildmay line of the London Overground, located in the London Borough of Camden in north London.

+The station is situated in London fare zone 2.
+There is an official out-of-station interchange with Camden Town tube station on the Northern line of the London Underground, located a 390 m walk away.

 History

 The first Camden Road station was opened by the North London Railway in 1850 on the east side of what is now St. Pancras Way.
 It was renamed Camden Town on 1 July 1870, but closed on 5 December the same year when it was replaced by the current station, a short distance to the west.